Krakowski-zz/hh-py-suite/README.md

 [dssp](https://github.com/PDB-REDO/dssp) (4.0) and in result support mmCif format of the spatial protein structure.

-The scripts were developed by Kamil Krakowski, Anna Semik and Natalia Rutecka as a part of "Architecture of large bioinformatics projects" course.
+The scripts were developed by Kamil Krakowski, Anna Semik and Natalia Rutecka as a part of the "Architecture of large projects in bioinformatics" course.

 ## Introduction
 HH-suite is a software package for highly sensitive sequence searching and sequence alignment.